SURFnet/certificates-bcp/dialogue.md

 > Uhh... a what?

 A public key.
 It's the digital equivalent of a padlock key.
-You use it to \"lock\" a message so that noone can look inside.
+You use it to "lock" a message so that noone can look inside.

 > Right.
 Except for the recipient, I assume?